XRPLF/xrpl-dev-portal/README.md

 The [XRP Ledger Dev Portal](https://xrpl.org) is the authoritative source for XRP Ledger documentation, including the `rippled` server, client libraries, and other open-source XRP Ledger software.

-The site is build and published using Redocly.
+The site is built and published using Redocly.

 NOTE: The toolchain used to build and publish the site has recently been migrated from Dactyl to Redocly.